The first email that you send to your new customer pretty much sets the tone for the rest of your email marketing campaign.

 3. Have an easy and quick ‘call-to-action’ button

 Now that you have told them your plans, the next step is to guide them through it with some baby steps.

 The easiest way to do this is through a clear and direct ‘Call-to-Action’ button, like, “Confirm Your Registration”, “Login, here”, “Explore”, or “Get Started”.

 Your call-to-action button should be relevant to the context of your welcome email and should tempt the user to click it.

 Ideally, it should be the next action on your website or portal that the user intends on completing.

 A Good ‘Call-to-Action’ example: User signs up on your website, and receives a welcome email with an easy “Get Started” button.
 When the user clicks it, it automatically redirects him to a short introductory video.

-A Bad ‘Call-to-Action’ example: User signs up on your website, and receives a welcome email with a “Complete Your Profile” ‘Call-to-Action’ button.
+A Bad ‘Call-to-Action’ example: The user signs up on your website, and receives a welcome email with a “Complete Your Profile” ‘Call-to-Action’ button.

-The first example is good, because the ‘Call-to-Action’ button maintains the excitement of the user and allows him to engage with the website.
+The first example is good because the ‘Call-to-Action’ button maintains the user’s excitement and allows him to engage with the website.

 Although the second example captures the quintessential details of your target audience, which you can use further to optimize your email marketing campaign, it’s a bad strategy for welcome emails.